jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 02/03/2025 <!-- lfm -->
+**Last updated:** 02/10/2025 <!-- lfm -->
 1. <!-- lfm -->Romance by Fontaines D.C.
-2. <!-- lfm -->The Queen Is Dead by The Smiths
+2. <!-- lfm -->The Texas-Jerusalem Crossroads by Lift to Experience
-3. <!-- lfm -->The Texas-Jerusalem Crossroads by Lift to Experience
+3. <!-- lfm -->Frog in Boiling Water by DIIV
-4. <!-- lfm -->Frog in Boiling Water by DIIV
+4. <!-- lfm -->The Queen Is Dead by The Smiths
-5. <!-- lfm -->View No Country by Kraus
+5. <!-- lfm -->Yank Crime by Drive Like Jehu